 They should not be taken lightly either.
 If part of the blood clot breaks it could go into your lungs creating a pulmonary embolism or to your brain and cause a stroke.

 The answer is, you probably won’t, but take advantage whenever you can to move those legs.
-Even if you are doing a couple of laps around a lot.
+Even if you are doing a couple of laps around a parking lot.

 The compression stockings will actually promote circulation and energize your tired achy legs.

-Some of the more well-known truck stops are starting to notice that more truckers would like to make better choices when it comes to food and are producing a nutritional value spreadsheet for truckers.
+Some of the more well-known truck stops are starting to notice that more truckers would like to make better choices when it comes to food.
+Consequently, they are producing a nutritional value spreadsheet for truckers.
 However, this only reveals the nutritional value of different items.
 It doesn’t really mean they are giving a healthy variety of food.

-Basically, they are giving their bodies a chance to reset, you can get more information about this on youtube.
+Basically, they are giving their bodies a chance to reset.
+You can get more information about this on YouTube.
 I definitely feel lighter since I have started.